Fatale (film): Plot

 During her investigation, Valerie discovers that Tracie is cheating on Derrick with Rafe.
-She informs Derrick of this by encouraging him to peer into the window at the beach house where they rendezvous with binoculars to see for himself.
+She informs Derrick of this by encouraging him to peer into the window at the beach house where they rendezvous with a monocular she hands him to see for himself.
 Valerie also suggests that Tracie hired the burglar to kill Derrick.
 The shock and anguish is enough to briefly drive him back into Valerie's arms, before he confronts Tracie and Rafe directly, causing him to throw his wedding ring down as Tracie coldly mocks him.
 The next day, Derrick is arrested and Valerie tells him that Tracie and Rafe were murdered soon after he left them.
 The suspicion this throws on Derrick ruins his reputation and a district attorney intends to file charges.

 Realizing Valerie committed the murders herself, Derrick confides in his cousin Tyrin who then, along with a friend, breaks into Valerie's apartment intending to force a confession, but she manages to distract them and gains the upper hand in the ensuing scuffle, shooting them both dead.
 Valerie then offers to frame Tyrin instead of Derrick for Tracie and Rafe's murders if he agrees to kill Carter, who has made it clear to Valerie that he can manipulate the courts in his favor and she will never see Haley again.
 Derrick approaches Carter while he is jogging and attempts to warn him, but a struggle ensues and Carter is accidentally shot dead.

 Derrick goes to Valerie's apartment where she admits to killing Tracie, Rafe, Tyrin and Tyrin's friend.
 Valerie says she will kill anyone who prevents her from retrieving Haley.
 Derrick realizes this includes him and they shoot each other.
 As a wounded Derrick leaves, Valerie blindsides and stabs him repeatedly before he shoots her again, this time fatally.
 As Valerie dies, Derrick reveals that he recorded her confession and goes to meet the arriving police.